vxnuaj/vxnuaj.mind/creation/Tech/Artificial Intelligence/Machine Learning/loss function.md

-It's a method of evaluating how well a model is suited or trained for the intended task.
+It's a method of evaluating how well a model is suited or trained for the intended task by calculating the [[loss]] of an output.

 A loss function quantifies the error between the output of a [[neural network]] and intended output.